-Danger that harm may result from the delay
+$Danger\,that\,harm\,may\,result\,from\,the\,delay$

 The petitioner must show that, unless the measure is granted, there would be a danger that a harm to or a frustration of remedy may result during the pendency of the proceedings.
 It is enough to show that there is a possibility of danger.
-Danger resulting from the delay exists where the petitioner has a grounded motive to be afraid that he or she will suffer an imminent and irreparable harm.
-Obviously, to invoke the sole duration of the proceedings is not enough to satisfy this requirement.
+Danger resulting from the delay arises where the petitioner has a genuine motive to be afraid that he or she will suffer imminent and irreparable harm.
+Obviously, invoking the sole duration of the proceedings is not enough to satisfy this requirement.
 This condition has been liberally construed by the courts.